 Each of you knows that familiarity with and memorization of the text are major steps to freeing the actor and allowing for more possibilities.
 This is particularly true of acting on camera.
 You will soon discover that there are plenty of things to focus on in addition to your lines.
 Honing your ability to analyze copy quickly and get the sense of precisely what you are saying will be a skill on which you will work all semester.

-If any performance is not prepared sufficiently for in-class or scheduled coaching, your work session we will cut short and forfeited.
+If any performance is not prepared sufficiently for in-class or scheduled coaching, your work session we will be cut short, and the grade point value of that assignment will be forfeited.
 We will not be able to reschedule.